lookit/ember-lookit-frameplayer/app/utils/protocol.rst

 --------------------------

-Studies on Lookit are broken into a set of fundamental units called **frames**, which can also be thought of as “pages” of the study.
+Studies on Lookit are broken into a set of fundamental units called **frames**, which can also be thought of as "pages" of the study.
 A single experimental trial (e.g. looking time measurement) would generally be one frame, as are the video consent procedure and exit survey.
 Your JSON must have two keys: ``frames`` and ``sequence``.
 The ``frames`` value defines the frames used in this
 study: it must be a JSON object mapping frame nicknames (any unique strings chosen by the researcher) to frame objects (defined next).
-The ``sequence`` value must be an ordered list of the frames to use in this study; values in this list must be frame nicknames from the “frames” value.
+The ``sequence`` value must be an ordered list of the frames to use in this study.
+Values in this list must be IDs from the “frames” value.

+.. admonition:: Frame IDs can't have underscores in them

+   Frame IDs must be made of only numbers, letters, and dashes (e.g., "motor-skills-survey-23" is fine, but "motor_skills_survey" is not).

+   You will see an error in the browser console if you try to use a frame ID with an underscore in it!

+   Frame IDs **also can't end with** ``-repeat-N`` (e.g., '-repeat-3'), because that suffix is used when the participant navigates back to repeat a frame.

 Here is the JSON for a very minimal Lookit study: